Quantitative101/Benchmarks/README.md

 * **Consistency:** The exact same settings are applied across all devices being compared.
 * **Environment:** Background applications are fully disabled, and a consistent resolution is used for all GPU-based tests.
 * **Hardware Changes:** If a device's hardware configuration is modified, it will receive a **separate entry** in the benchmark files to reflect the change.
+* **Disk Speed:** All devices are using SSDs as their boot drives!
+Devices with SATA drives are using cheaper units, which do not contain cache modules.
+While newer devices with NVME drives DO have higher end drives WITH cache modules.
+While this shouldn't affect most CPU/GPU benchmarks, it can affect general ones like PassMark final scores!
 ---

 ## Testing Categories